nelsost3/translation-service/README.md

 # Language translation microservice communication contract

-This microservice allows the user to translate languages by using a text translator API service.
+This microservice allows the user to translate languages by using a translator API service.
 It is written in JavaScript (Node.js).

 ## Why is the project useful?